 Magnetic Resonance Imaging, or MRI, procedures play an important role in diagnosing diseases and injuries.
 An MRI uses magnetic field and radio waves to produce images of the inside of the human body.
 When a patient lies inside the MRI machine, which is like a large tube, radio waves produce faint signals that create sectional images that are ultimately used by physicians to diagnose medical problems.

-Students in the program complete MRI courses delivered in an online environment by one of the MiRIS colleges through Michigan Colleges Online.
-Clinical education courses are arranged through the MiRIS Consortium Director in collaboration with the MRI departments of affiliating hospitals, clinics or other MRI provider facilities.
+Students in the program complete MRI courses delivered in an online environment by one of the EPiC colleges through Michigan Colleges Online.
+Clinical education courses are arranged through the EPiC Consortium Director in collaboration with the MRI departments of affiliating hospitals, clinics or other MRI provider facilities.
 These experiences are developed to meet the established objectives and eligibility requirements of the American Registry of Radiologic Technologists (ARRT) and to prepare students to complete the MRI certification exam.

 For more information about KCC’s MRI Program, see:

 - KCC’s Magnetic Resonance Imaging Admissions page

 - Our program maps outlining credential course requirements by semester

 - KCC’s latest Academic Catalog